-In the Rockies, spring to summer transition brings warming temperatures and snowmelt.
-The Gallatin River, due to its glacial origins, degrades into sediment-rich whitewater, making it unfishable through the early weeks of June.
+In the Rockies, June brings warming temperatures and snowmelt.
+The Gallatin River, due to its glacial origins, swells with sediment-rich whitewater, making it unfishable through the early weeks of June.

-Salmonflies, Golden Stones, Green Drakes, Caddis, Yellow Sallies, and PMDs start to show up in late June.
-The river is still high but starts to drop and clear as the month progresses.
+Salmonflies, golden stones, green drakes, caddis, yellow sallies, and pale morning duns (PMDs) start to show up in late June.
+The river remains high but starts to drop and clear as the month progresses.

-Anglers fishing during the Salmonfly hatch can expect sporadic success between the Gallatin Canyon and Big Sky, depending on water conditions.
+Anglers fishing during the salmonfly hatch can expect sporadic success between Gallatin Canyon and Big Sky, depending on water conditions.

 In June, experienced anglers can still find fish in the river's side channels, braids, back eddies, and slower corners.

-Fishing with heavy Stonefly and San Juan Worm nymph rigs, tight to the bank will find a few hungry trout in the high water.
+Fish heavy stonefly and San Juan Worm nymphs tight to the bank when the water is still high but clearing.

-Fishing big dries along the bank produce explosive strikes from large Brown and Rainbow Trout once the Salmonflies start to emerge in late June.
+Drifting big dries along the bank can produce explosive strikes from large brown and rainbow Trout once the salmonflies start to emerge in late June.

-In late July, fishing on the Gallatin River can be some of its best through the Canyon near Big Sky, MT.
-When the color of the river reaches a gin-green, we like to fish a large Henry's Fork Salmonfly #6 with a darker colored nymph pattern 4' below like a Prince Nymph #10-12 along the banks.
+In late June, fishing on the Gallatin River can be excellent in the canyon near Big Sky, MT.
+When the color of the river reaches a gin-green, we like to fish a size 6 Henry's Fork Salmonfly with a darker colored nymph pattern, like a Prince Nymph, on a 4-foot dropper, tight to the banks.

 Our seasoned guides offer guided Missouri River fishing trips between late April and mid-June.
 This tailwater fishery is an excellent alternative to fishing the Gallatin during the runoff season around Bozeman.